-- Continue to provide training for our workforce employees and create opportunities for - Organise Unconscious Bias training for the team. - Provide an opportunity for site tours for women - Actively seek out women for any vacant roles that arise.
+- Continue to provide training for our workforce employees and create opportunities for upskilling. - Organise Unconscious Bias training for the team. - Provide an opportunity for site tours for women - outside of the team • Actively seek out women for any vacant roles that arise.